 Link your Face Shape and Chosen Eyeglasses to your Lifestyle

 Sometimes, the eyeglasses you have on are the things you’ve always thought would look unappealing in most people’s eyes.
-Keeping this in mind, it’s imperative picking the right eyeglasses is associated with face shapes and lifestyles you lead.
+Keeping this in mind, picking the suitable eyeglasses is imperative to the face shapes and lifestyles you lead.

 If you’re the person who prioritizes quiet time at home, the people around you may have simple tastes and standards.
-Being simple deviates the person from being triggered to criticize you harshly with the eyeglasses that appear to not look good on you.
+Being simple deviates the person from being triggered to rebuke you with the eyeglasses that appear to not look good on you.

 Meanwhile, if you love to go clubbing and mingle with diverse groups of people, you may get quickly judged by your looks.
 So, ensure you only put on glasses that appear to make you look appealing before attending such events.